Vicky Xu

 Vicky Xu (许微其 (Xǔ Wēiqí); born 1994), previously known as Vicky Xiuzhong Xu (许秀中 (Xǔ Xiùzhōng)), is a China-born Australian journalist and writer.
 She is known for her investigative journalism on human rights in China, particularly for her 2020 report, Uyghurs for Sale, which examined state-sponsored Uyghur forced labor affecting global supply chains.'
 The report has been cited by various media outlets, legislators, and legal authorities in Australia, the United States, and Europe.'

 Xu has served as a Senior Fellow at the Australian Strategic Policy Institute and previously worked as a journalist for The New York Times.
 She regularly appears on international television and radio as a China expert and commentator.
 In 2020, Xu participated in a rare debate on Australian national television with Xining Wang, then Deputy Head of Mission at the Chinese Embassy in Australia.
 This debate marked the first recorded live exchange between a senior Chinese government representative and a Chinese citizen.
 Xu has since renounced her Chinese citizenship.

+In 2021, the Chinese government initiated a transnational repression campaign against Xu, involving the prolonged interrogation of a close friend, and a propaganda campaign.
+Chinese state media referred to her as a “race traitor” and a "witch".
+In 2023, Xu revealed during an Australian parliamentary inquiry that the state persecution had damaged her connections with family and friends in China.
+In 2024, she disclosed to the media that she had moved to Taipei and taken up mixed martial arts.

 Early life

 Xu was born in Jiayuguan City, Gansu Province, China.
 Her birth name, "Xiuzhong," reflects her parents' aspiration for their daughter to be "beautiful on the outside, and intelligent on the inside."
-Xu's working-class upbringing saw her parents making substantial sacrifices for her education, including paying for violin, English, and Olympic mathematics lessons.
+Xu's upbringing saw her parents making substantial investments in her education, including paying for violin, English, and Olympic mathematics lessons.

-A high-achieving student, Xu ranked first in her city on the high school entrance exam and earned a bronze medal in Gansu Province's Olympiad mathematics competition.
-She studied English broadcasting at the Communication University of China in Beijing, following a competitive national selection process.
+Xu ranked first in her city on the high school entrance exam and earned a bronze medal in Gansu Province's Olympiad mathematics competition.
+She studied English broadcasting at the Communication University of China in Beijing, following an examination.

 During a 2014 gap year, Xu taught Mandarin at a high school in Perth, Australia.
 While there, she encountered Mike Chinoy's documentary on the 1989 Tiananmen Square protests and massacre, a subject censored in China.
 This revelation prompted her to reevaluate her previous views on Chinese politics.

 Instead of returning to Beijing, Xu pursued a degree in political science at the University of Melbourne.
 She also completed a six-month exchange semester at the Hebrew University of Jerusalem, where she interned at the Truman Institute.
 Her academic and journalistic experiences, including interviews with Chinese dissidents such as Wu Lebao, shaped her perspectives.